 What should I know about coyotes?

-We believe the coyotes seen in Rossmoor come from the Los Alamitos Joint Forces Training Center, El Dorado Park and the Hellman Ranch (and surrounding) wetlands, but in truth, they could be living in Rossmoor.
+We believe the coyotes seen in Rossmoor primarily from the Los Alamitos Joint Forces Training Center (JFTB), El Dorado Park, and the Hellman Ranch (and surrounding) wetlands, but in truth, they could be living in Rossmoor.